We want to help you to understand health insurance so you can make the most of your health plan.

 Excluded Services: Healthcare services that your health insurance or plan does not pay for or cover.

 Explanation of Benefits (EOB): A description, sent to patients by the health plan, of benefits received and services for which a healthcare provider has requested payment.
+This is not a bill.

-Family Deductible: A deductible which is satisfied by the combined expenses of all covered family members.
+Family Deductible: A deductible which is met by the combined expenses of all covered family members.
 For example, a program with a $200 individual deductible may limit a maximum of three deductibles ($600) for the family, regardless of the number of family members.

 Fee: A charge or price for professional services.